haml/haml/REFERENCE.md

 ## Limitations

-### No pretty mode
-Haml has :pretty mode and :ugly mode. :pretty mode is used on development and indented beautifully.
-On production environment, :ugly mode is used and Hamlit currently supports only this mode.

-So you'll see difference rendering result on development environment, but it'll be the same on production.

 ### No Haml buffer
 Hamlit uses `Array` as buffer for performance.
 So you can't touch Haml::Buffer from template when using Hamlit.